-THE SOULTOWN MAGAZINE is a community magazine in a virtual city that focuses on community.
+THE SOULTOWN MAGAZINE is a community magazine from a virtual city that focuses on community.
 It lives in a digital and print format.
 The stories implore positive progress in various Brown & Black communities.
 First published in 2017, The Soultown Magazine is written for unsung (s)heroes, small businesses and organizations striving to connect with the minority communities.

 • THE SOULTOWN HAS MORE THAN 4,000 DIGITAL READERS.